Pisush/Public-Speaking/README.md

 Adding them here is in my backlog.
 If you are looking for slides for any specific talk - DM me on [Twitter](https://twitter.com/nataliepis).

+You can find some of the OpenAI demos on my [YouTube playlist](https://www.youtube.com/playlist?list=PLQTDXis1psVf7-Jr9vjne3_mMqjWPpsmu).

 ----

 The first list is of *talks* and the second one is of *workshops*.